Fail0X0/Fail0X0/README.md

 👋 Hi, I’m Fail-X.

-Creating Games, mostly Android stuff.
+Creating Games, mostly in Android.
 Feel free to check around if you need someting.